 VCC It should be connected to 5V DC.

-Echo It’s an output of sensor, High pulse at this pin indicates time to travel sound wave from transmitter to object and object to receiver.
-In above Image left side is transmitting side and right side is receiving side.
+Echo It’s an output of sensor.
+High pulse at this pin indicates time taken by sound wave to travel from transmitter to object and object to receiver.
+In above image left side is transmitting side and right side is receiving side.

 Timing Diagram of HC-SR04 Ultrasonic sensor